AnyChart/docs.anychart.com/Basic_Charts_Types/OHLC_Chart.md

   chart.ohlc(data);
 ```

-As you can see, we've specified chart type as {api:anychart.core.cartesian.series.OHLC}**OHLC**{api} and set name, open, high, low, close parameters.
+As you can see, we've specified chart type as {api:anychart.core.cartesian.series.OHLC}OHLC{api} and set name, open, high, low, close parameters.

 Here it is - AnyChart can now visualize your data.
 Look at the chart sample below and click "Launch in playground" to examine sample's code.